signalfx/maestro-ng/docs/index.md

 ship's `ip` parameter.

-You can also use an SSH tunnel to secure the communication with the target Docker daemon (especially if you don't want to Docker daemon to listen on anything else than `localhost`, and rely on SSH key-based authentication instead).
+You can also use an SSH tunnel to secure the communication with the target Docker daemon (especially if you don't want the Docker daemon to listen on anything else than `localhost`, and rely on SSH key-based authentication instead).
 Here again, if the `endpoint` parameter is specified, it will be used as the target host for the SSH connection.